luakit/luakit/doc/luadoc/pages/03-quick-start-guide.md

 personal luakit configuration directory, luakit will fall back to the global `/etc/xdg/luakit/rc.lua` file.

+To list the directories luakit will search when loading modules, run the following command:

+    :lua w:notify(package.path:gsub(";","\n"))

 To customize luakit, we can define our own configuration by creating a `rc.lua` file in the `/home/$USER/.config/luakit/` directory.
 The easiest way of creating a proper functional configuration is copying the global